cgwelcome/train-microkernel/doc/KernelPerformance.md

-## Kernel Peformance
+## Kernel Performance

-We wrote a user program in `kernperform.c` under application that will peform tasks based on some global constant
+We wrote a user program in `kernperform.c` under application that will perform tasks based on some global constant

 | Constant | Description |
 | ------ | ------ |